g-tejas/toxic-flow/README.md

 # ☣️ Toxic Flow

 Calculate everything and anything related to VPIN.
+Publishes a merged order book as a gRPC stream.

 ## Description